 Car sharing has taken off over the last few years in Australia, with a choice of platforms offering different models for hiring and pricing plans.
 You may have seen the friendly Car Next Door logo on the side of a car on the freeway, or a PopCar fleet car parked in the city.
 While both allow you to hire a vehicle for short trips of just an hour or longer, there are some big differences between the two services.

-To help you decide which provider is best for you, we’ve compared the cost of hiring a vehicle from Car Next Door and PopCar, using four common travel scenarios.
+To help you decide which provider is best for you, we’ve compared the cost of hiring a vehicle from Car Next Door and PopCar, using two common travel scenarios.

 Why car sharing?